Skip to main content

 License Identification Requirements

-To show entitlement to a license issued by the Wildlife Resources Commission, anyone exercising the privileges conveyed by the license shall carry a picture identification card and show it to any wildlife enforcement officer upon request.
+To show entitlement to a license issued by the Wildlife Resources Commission, anyone exercising the privileges conveyed by an electronic or physical license shall carry a picture identification card and show it to any wildlife enforcement officer upon request.
 The picture identification card should include the license-holder’s correct name, address and date of birth.
 (A North Carolina Driver License or Department of Motor Vehicles identification card is acceptable.)

 Residency Definitions and Requirements